ITS-Help-Desk/CaseClaim/README.md

     - Allows a lead or a tech to see the history of a case and see who's worked on it previously.
     - Techs can see who's worked on the case and the timestamp.
     - Leads can see the case comments in addition to who's worked on it and the timestamp.
+- /mycases
+    - Allows a user to see a list of cases they've worked on.
+    - Shows a paginated list containing the time and case numbers.
+- /leaderboard
+    - Allows a user to see a leaderboard of all other users by case claim amount.
+    - Shows a paginated view of each user and how many cases they've claimed.

 ### Dependencies
 - discord.py [2.2.2](https://pypi.org/project/discord.py/)